Espresso Tamping Visual Tutorial

 Last Words

-Now that you’ve successfully tamped a shot of espresso, the goal will be to do it consistently.
+Now that you’ve successfully tamped a shot of espresso, the goal is to do it consistently.
 With practice, you will be able to repeat these steps better and better over time.
-Use the same tamp technique so that when you are working with a new coffee, it is one less variable to think about.
+Use the same tamp technique so that when you are working with a new coffee, there is one less variable to think about.

-There is one more topic, which was not covered and that is weighing.
+There is one more topic that was not covered, and that is weighing.
 Once you’ve mastered your tamp, you can start experimenting with more precise dosing.
-By placing the portafilter on a kitchen scale and zeroing it out before dosing, you can get the exact number of grams.
+You can get the exact number of grams by placing the portafilter on a kitchen scale and zeroing it out before dosing.
 Dosing by weight instead of volume can give you more repeatable results when making espresso.